multifacet/0sim-workspace/README.md

    Note, you only need to clone this repository, _not_ all of the submodules.
 In particular, you do _not_ need to clone 0sim, which would take a long time.

-1. Edit the constant `RESEARCH_WORKSPACE_REPO` at the top of [`./runner/src/common.rs`][user].
+1. If needed, edit the constant `RESEARCH_WORKSPACE_REPO` at the top of [`./runner/src/common.rs`][user].
 This specifies the location and access method of the workspace repo (this repo). **NOTE**: this is the access method that is used to clone the repo on the _remote_, so make sure that it works there.
 For example, make sure that necessary private keys are installed there if using SSH.

-    - **NOTE to Bijan, Deepak**: the repo is still private at the moment, so please use the private repo instructions.
-But when we make it public, the first instructions should apply.
-TODO(markm): remove this note...

     - If you are just using our public repository from github, you can leave it as is.
-    - If you are using a private fork of our repository, you should change the constant to `GitRepo::HttpsPrivate`.
+    - If you are using a private fork of our repository, you should change the constant to `GitRepo::HttpsPrivate` with the appropriate values filled in.
     - If you are using SSH to access the repo, you should change the constant to `GitRepo::Ssh`.
     - See the documentation comments on the `GitRepo` type just below the constant.